Akasxh/mcp-server-daily/README.md

 # MCP Starter for Puch AI

 This is a starter template for creating your own Model Context Protocol (MCP) server that works with Puch AI.
 It comes with ready-to-use tools for job searching and image processing.
+See [User Function Guide](docs/user_functions.md) for examples of available tools.

 ## What is MCP?